-That is one result of a new survey of the chareidi sector, conducted by the Jerusalem-based Haredi Institute for Public Affairs, which found that one in two chareidi families in Israel lives below the poverty line but only 7.7% of respondents reported feeling poor.
+That is one result of a new survey of the chareidi sector, conducted by the Jerusalem-based Haredi Institute for Public Affairs, which found that one in two chareidim in Israel lives below the poverty line but only 7.7 percent of respondents reported feeling poor.
 This response rate was similar to the results in the non-chareidi population.

-“Poverty in chareidi society is unequivocally different from poverty in other sectors,” says Nitsa (Kaliner) Kasir, deputy chairman of the Haredi Institute and coauthor of the study, along with Dr. Dmitri Romanov.
+“Poverty in chareidi society is unequivocally different to poverty in other sectors,” says Nitsa (Kaliner) Kasir, deputy chairman of the Haredi Institute, and a co-author of the studyalong with Dr. Dmitri Romanov.
 “This is a society that chooses poverty consciously and with awareness, in order to live according to religious morals.
 It has its own order of priorities and that is reflected in the fact that the consequences of poverty are different.”

 Poor but Healthy

 The study, titled the Quality of Life Survey, looked at a number of other areas, including health, education, housing, employment, and charity.
 Researchers compiled their data from Israel’s Central Bureau of Statistics.

 Interestingly, while other studies have found that wealthy individuals live longer than poor people across the world, that’s not true in Israel.
 Not only is life expectancy higher among chareidim (Jerusalem and Bnei Brak are among the cities with the highest life expectancy in Israel), an array of objective and subjective indicators shows that the average chareidi enjoys good health despite low income levels.